 Packing Your Pantry: What to Save & What to Toss

-Bring only food items that will remain edible and stay inside their containers during the trek to your new residence.
-In most cases, non-perishable and unopened items fit this criteria best, but you’ll find a few exceptions included on the list below.
+Only bring food items that will remain edible and stay inside their containers during the trek to your new place.
+In most cases, non-perishable and unopened items fit these criteria best—however, you’ll find a few exceptions included on the list:

-Canned goods of all sizes should do just fine during your move.
-Check expiration dates, and discard any cans that have a fast approaching use-by date.
-Pack everything else in small or medium boxes so you or your movers can lift them without difficulty.
+Canned goods of all sizes should travel fine.
+Before you pack them for your move, check expiration dates and discard cans that have a fast approaching or expired use-by date.
+Pack everything else in.

-Like canned goods, these pre-packaged foods are easy to bring along.
-Stack them side by side in their own boxes, or at the top of unfilled boxes.
+These pre-packaged foods are easy to bring along.
+Stack them side by side in their own boxes, or even at the top of unfilled boxes.
 You can also put them in canvas reusable grocery bags and store them in your trunk until you arrive.

-• Pack loose, opened ingredients into reusable kitchen storage containers.
+- Pack loose, unopened ingredients into reusable kitchen storage containers

-• Tape shut any spices, such as salt containers, that may open if tilted.
+- Tape shut any spices that may open if tilted

 If you have a stockpile of foods to use in emergencies, bring it along to your new house.
-As much as possible, put these cans into boxes or durable plastic storage bins.
+Put these items in boxes or durable plastic storage bins.

 If you stock your food storage on shelves in an easy-access location such as the garage, ask your movers to wrap these shelves in industrial plastic wrap.
 This saves you having to disassemble the shelves and reassemble them later.

-You should eat up, throw out, or donate any foods that didn’t make the above list in the final days before you move.
+You should eat, throw out, or donate any foods that aren’t included on the list above.
 This includes food stored in glass jars and anything that requires refrigeration or freezing.
-Of course, if you’re moving only a short distance, you might be able to salvage some items that fit into those categories.
+Of course, if you’re only moving a short distance, you may be able to salvage some items that fit into those categories.